-If you will be picking up earlier or later than usual, please send a message through the Brightwheel app.
+If you will be picking up earlier or later than usual, please send a message on Brightwheel.
+Your child's teacher can prepare your child for the change.

-A fee of \$25 will be charged to a parent/guardian whose child is picked up after 5:45 pm.
+A fee of \$25 will be charged to a parent/guardian whose child is picked up between 1 and 10 minutes after closing time.
 An additional fee of \$1.00 per minute will be added when they are left in our care after the first 10 minutes.
-Exceptions will be made for verified emergencies.
+Exceptions will be made for verified Zoo emergencies.